XENONnT/SOM_package/README.md

 Finally note that the cSOM function is not fully opperational as of yet so I would advise against using it.

 If you see/find any bugs feel free to either report the issue or submit a pull request!

+## Credit

+The remap module was inspired by a module of the same name in NeuroScope.
+This NueroScope remap module has much more sofisticated capabilities, the implementation here is a rudamentary version of this.
+For more information on NeuroScope please contact Erzsébet Merényi: 713-348-3595 | erzsebet@rice.edu